Enjoy serving your community and get out of the classroom.

 - Biology: work with a local wildlife preserve to help clean up a waterway and study first hand how plants, animals, and ecosystems are affected by human activity.

-- Theater: work behind the scenes at a city theater and work with staff on costumes, lighting, sound design and acting.
+- Theater: work behind the scenes at a city theater and with staff on costumes, lighting, sound design and acting.

 - Accounting: help area residents prepare and file taxes during tax season.